laravel/nova-docs/1.0/search/global-search.md

 ![Global Search](./img/global-search.png)

 :::tip Focusing Global Search

 You can focus the global search input by pressing `/` (forward slash) on your keyboard.
 Pressing `ESC` (escape key) will also close the global search input.
 :::

 ### Searchable Columns

-To modify which of the resource fields are searchable in Nova, you may assign an array of database columns in the `search` property of your resource class.
+To define which resource fields are searchable, you may assign an array of database columns in the `search` property of your resource class.
 This includes `id` column by default, but you may override it to your needs:

 ```php
 /**